 The SSH "no hostkey alg" error occurs when the SSH client and server cannot agree on a compatible host key algorithm.
-This typically happens when connecting older SSH clients to newer servers with strict algorithm policies.
+This typically happens when newer clients connect to old servers whose only host key uses the deprecated ssh-rsa (SHA-1) algorithm.

 Host specific-server